Polenoz/Aufgabe-2-DeepLearning/README.md

 [![Open in Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Polenoz/logistic-regression-aufgabe-2/main?labpath=run_tests.ipynb)

-This repository is prepared as a separate `Pruefungsaufgabe 2` submission for the logistic regression exercise from the course `Python fuer Data Science, Maschinelles Lernen & Visualization`.
+This repository is prepared as a separate `Prüfungsaufgabe 2` submission for the logistic regression exercise from the course `Python für Data Science, Maschinelles Lernen & Visualization`.
 It extends the original example with automated testing, logging, and runtime checks.

 ## Project Contents